VladimirChernev/ts-pl-learning/README.md

 - Live Preview (publisher: Microsoft)
 - Prettier (publisher: Prettier)

 ## Run the following commands in git-bash terminal to install poject packages:

-- npm install (install all project packages)
+- `npm install` -> install all project packages
-- npx ts-node -v (if it asks you to install ts-node Accept, try again and you should see a version in your console like 'v10.9.2')
+- `npx ts-node -v` -> if it asks you to install ts-node Accept, try again and you should see a version in your console like 'v10.9.2'
-- npm init playwright@latest    OR    npx playwright install --with-deps  (install Plawright with prompts or silent)
+- `npm init playwright@lates`  OR  `npx playwright install --with-deps` -> install Plawright with prompts or silent

 ## Proxy set up (only use if you cant run the commands above):

 Execute the following commands in git-bash terminal:
 Note!: You need to update these settings each time you change your password!
-Substitude `user` and `pass` with your credentials:
+Substitude "user" and "pass" with your credentials:
-- npm config set proxy http://user.pass.proxy.url.bg:9999  (set proxy for http)
+- `npm config set proxy http://user.pass.proxy.url.bg:9999` -> set proxy for http
-- npm config set https-proxy http://user.pass.proxy.url.bg:9999  (same as above but for https)
+- `npm config set https-proxy http://user.pass.proxy.url.bg:9999` -> same as above but for https
-- npm config set strict-ssl=false  (some proxies need to ingore strict ssl certificates, use this if needed)
+- `npm config set strict-ssl=false` -> some proxies need to ingore strict ssl certificates, use this if needed

 ## Set up VS Code User Settings with:

 - ctr+p (to open VS Code search menu)
 - type: ">Open User Settings" and select the JSON option (search for command to execute which contains this text)
 - note!: after this you will have to set up your IDE's colour scheme again

 ## Copy the below settings and replace your JSON file with the JSON below: